 - We look at the benefits to the ethiXbase solution: collaboration, enhanced risk assessment, increased visibility, and improved accuracy.

-Eight in 10 organizations still use spreadsheets to record, assess and manage their third party relationships, according to research from Forrester and RSA.
+8 in 10 organisations still use spreadsheets to record, assess and manage their third party relationships, according to research from Forrester and RSA.
 In today’s increasingly automated world, this is alarming when you consider the sheer size and complexity of many organisations’ third-party ecosystems.

 Fortunately, there is a much smarter way to assess who they are conducting business with.
 In this article, we will take a look at how technology and automation can transform DDQs from clunky and cumbersome to streamlined and efficient to give organisations greater visibility of their third-party risk.

 DDQs vary from company to company, and even from one department to the next, depending on the service being outsourced.
 But the one thing DDQs have in common is that they tend to be thorough – and long (sometimes very long).
 According to former federal prosecutor Michael Volkov, CEO of Volkov Law Group, they can also be “so wordy or legally crafted that the point of each question is lost in commas, phrases and run-on sentences.”

 Common areas covered by DDQs range from ownership, key personnel and financial information to relationships with government organisations or public officials and compliance with applicable laws.